krzysztofradomski/tanks2/readme.md

 Implementation details:

 This engine is an Express.js app, it runs the game server and serves the game client.
-Realtime communication is handled by Socket.io and based on the following network events:
+Realtime communication is handled by Socket.io library and based on the following network events:

 **Server emitted events**: